-Do you want to know How to connect LG tv to wifi internet without remote?
+Do you want to learn how to connect your LG TV to the internet without using a remote?
 Fortunately, we’ve devised a low-cost and simple solution.

 How To Connect LG TV To WiFi Internet Without Remote?

 You’ll need a USB mouse to connect your LG TV to WiFi without a remote.
-Plug the mouse into your TV’s USB port, then press the small button in the centre of the underside of your LG TV, right beneath the Logo, and toggle it to Input.
+Plug the mouse into your TV’s USB port, then press the small button in the center of the underside of your LG TV, right beneath the logo, and toggle it to Input.
 Then, using your mouse, connect.